 The College encourages victims of sexual harassment to talk to someone about what happened so they can get the support they need, and so the College can respond appropriately.
-Some of these resources are confidential, including speaking with counselors in the College’s Health and Wellness Center.
+Some of these resources are confidential, including speaking with counselors in the College’s Health and Wellness Center and Chris Parker (firstname.lastname@example.org), Director of the Health and Wellness Center.
 Reporting to a confidential resource does not trigger a response obligation under Title IX.
 This means that confidential resources are not obligated to report to the Title IX Coordinator.

 Whether reporting to a College employee imputes actual knowledge to the College (thereby triggering the College’s response obligations) depends on that employee’s responsibilities and authority at the College.
 For example, reporting sexual harassment to the following College employees is not confidential and imputes actual knowledge to the College:

 - College Deans

 - Campus Security

 - Residential Life Coordinators